derfsss/bboot/README.rst

 Usage
 =====

-At least QEMU 8.1 is needed for the -initrd option on pegasos2 and QEMU 8.2 for the amigaone machine.
-A precompiled bboot binary is in the distribution archive.
-After preparing the Kickstart.zip as described above, AmigaOS should boot on pegasos2 using these QEMU
+At least QEMU 8.1 is needed which added -initrd option for pegasos2 or QEMU 8.2 for the amigaone machine and QEMU 10.0 for -initrd on amigaone.
+A pre-compiled bboot binary is in the distribution archive.
-options:
+After preparing the Kickstart.zip as described above, AmigaOS should boot using these QEMU options:

 .. code-block:: shell